Finding Unknown Root Causes

-The incident report didn’t have a SnapCharT®, so I used the information in the report to draw one.
+The incident report didn’t have a SnapCharT® Diagram, so I used the information in the report to draw one.
 I couldn’t draw the sequence of events (as described in the report).
 One thing did not lead to the next.
 Information was missing.
 Some “facts” contradicted other “facts.”

-I decided to call the investigator to clear up the contradictions and missing info.
+I decided to call the investigator (who had not been trained to use TapRooT® Root Cause Analysis) to clear up the contradictions and missing info.
 We had an interesting conversation.
-He tried to explain things but he couldn’t.
+He tried to explain things, but he couldn’t.
 Finally, he said: